okansungur/CodeQuality/README.md

-maximum memory allocated to the appropriate process by increasing the -Xmx memory setting for the corresponding The Quality Gate lets you know if your project is ready for production
+For memory management issues we can change conf/sonar.properties by increasing the memory setting line.